codemonkey-uk/aoc-2024/README.md

 This depot IS me just getting it done in C++ asap.

 There is NO refactoring, tidy up, or other pre-publish work.
 Just solve the puzzle and commit.

+Following AoC github best practice, I will refrain from publishing solutions to the current days puzzle.